• Skip to primary navigation

 New applicants can reach Unison at 1-800-330-9400 while existing customers should call 1-800-330-5800.
 Customer service hours are Monday through Friday, 9 AM to 5 PM (PST).

-Currently, Unison's rating on Trustpilot is "Excellent" with an average rating of 4.3/5 from 40+ customer reviews.
-The company is also accredited with the Better Business Bureau (BBB) and has an A+ rating as of writing.
+Currently, Unison's rating on Trustpilot is "Great" with an average rating of 4.0/5 from 160+ customer reviews.
+The company is also accredited with the Better Business Bureau (BBB) and has an A+ rating as of writing, but it does have 36 complaints with a 100% business response record.

 Most Americans build up the vast majority of their wealth inside of their homes.
 That means that recommending any financial product that erodes home equity could leave the average person poorer.